-The Health and Wellness Center includes renovation of the Old Physical Educational (OPE) building and an addition of nearly 80,000 square feet of academic, recreational and athletic space.
+The Peter Courtney Health and Wellness Center includes a renovation of the Old Physical Educational (OPE) building and an addition of nearly 80,000 square feet of academic, recreational and athletic space in Spring or 2011.
 The Campus Recreation Department’s portion is 45,000 square feet, comprising a two-court gymnasium with elevated track, two racquetball courts, three multipurpose rooms, a 6,000 square foot strength, cardiovascular and weight training area, a 40 foot high by 40 feet wide rock climbing wall, locker rooms and upgrades to the Wolverton Memorial swimming pool, equipment check-out area and office spaces.

-There is a 25,000 square feet academic space that includes 12 classrooms as a part of this project.
+There are 25,000 square feet of academic space that includes 10 classrooms as a part of this project.
 Spaces include a multipurpose room, three-tiered classrooms, a kinesiology lab, four standard classrooms, and several general purpose classrooms.
-The football program has approximately 8,000 square feet in space for locker rooms, offices and equipment storage.
+The Athletic Department has approximately 8,000 square feet of space for locker rooms, offices and equipment storage.

 LEED certification: sustainability

-The Health and Wellness Center received the LEED Gold certification from the U.S. Green Building Council, to obtain this Western Oregon University Health and Wellness Center employed numerous sustainable features, from the management of storm water runoff to the use of natural ventilation in the building.
+The Peter Courtney Health and Wellness Center received the LEED Gold certification from the U.S. Green Building Council, to obtain this Western Oregon University Peter Courtney Health and Wellness Center employed numerous sustainable features, from the management of stormwater runoff to the use of natural ventilation in the building.

 As part of the overall project, the existing OPE building will have improved exterior thermal performance, an introduction of high performance chilled beams and new lighting throughout.
 The Aquatic Center is being renovated with new pool equipment and the introduction of a heat recovery unit that extracts energy off the exhaust air and preheating the fresh air intake.